Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 Before starting this tutorial:

-* It is expected that you cloned the git repository, and the design files are ready to build.
+* Clone the git repository, and the design files are ready to build.
-* It is expected that you have run the steps to set the environment variables as described in [Introduction](../README.md#Introduction).
+* Run the steps to set the environment variables as described in [Introduction](../README.md#Introduction).

 ### Build the Design

-To run the event trace on hardware, it is required to compile the AI Engine graph with `--event-trace` and other appropriate flags.
+To run the event trace on hardware, compile the AI Engine graph with `--event-trace` and other appropriate flags.
 The flags are categorized based on the way the trace data needs to be captured.

-* Using the `runtime` as an argument, you can compile the AI Engine graph to be set up for event trace, and specify the type of profile data to capture at runtime.
+* Using the `runtime` as an argument, compile the AI Engine graph to be set up for event trace, and specify the type of profile data to capture at runtime.
 * The other way is to specify one of the `functions`, `functions_partial_stalls`, or `functions_all_stalls` as a type of profile data during compile time, and recompile the design to capture a different type of data during runtime.

-For more information on different event trace options for AI Engine compilation, refer to [Event Trace Options](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Event-Tracing-Options) in *AI Engine Tools and Flows User Guide* (UG1076).
+For more information on different event trace options for AI Engine compilation, refer to [Event Trace Options](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Event-Tracing-Options) in [AI Engine Tools and Flows User Guide (UG1076)](https://docs.amd.com/access/sources/dita/map?Doc_Version=2025.2%20English&url=ug1076-ai-engine-environment).

 This tutorial uses the `--event-trace=runtime`, `--event-trace-port=plio`, `--num-trace-streams=8`, and `--xlopt=0` options.

 * `--event-trace=runtime` option enables runtime event trace configuration.
 * `--event-trace-port=plio` option sets the AI Engine event tracing port to be `plio`.
 Default is `gmio`.
-* `--num-trace-streams=8` option sets the number of trace streams to be 8 to collect the generated event trace data.
+* `--num-trace-streams=8` option sets the number of trace streams to be eight to collect the generated event trace data.
 * `--xlopt=0` option disables the aiecompiler optimization for debug purposes.

 Design with the `--event-trace=runtime` option in the build that enables runtime events during compile time.
 This only needs to build the design once and allows different event trace levels to be generated during runtime via the XSDB or XRT flow.